auxbot-discord-bot/docs/docs/plugins/readme.md

 #### !a welcome test

-> Tests the welcome channel.
+> Tests the welcome plugin in the server.

 :::: code-group
 ::: code-group-item Usage

 ```
-!a welcome test
+!a welcome test [MEMBER]
 ```

 :::